Defining microbiological drivers of early childhood caries in preschoolers of Native Hawaiian and other Pacific Islander descent

 Researchers at Northern Arizona University have been working on a major study of 350 minority preschoolers in northern Arizona for three years to demonstrate that biological components combine with socioeconomic factors, including poverty and access to dental care, to increase tooth decay.

-Study name: Defining Microbiological Drivers of Early Childhood Caries in Preschoolers of Native Hawaiian and Other Pacific Islander Descent Specific Aims
+Study name: Defining Microbiological Drivers of Early Childhood Caries in Preschoolers of Native Hawaiian and Other Pacific Islander Descent

-Funding: The study is funded by NIMHD/NIH 3U54MD012388-03S2
+Funding: This study was funded by NIMHD/NIH 3U54MD012388-03S2

 IRB project number: 2020-00156 (UH-Hilo)